 #6 Oil Filter Wrench

-The oil filter wrench is actually of four different styles, which is used primarily in the automotive industry.
-The chain strap and metal strap style filters apply a loop to protect around the filter casing.
+The oil filter wrench is actually of four different styles, which are used primarily in the automotive industry.
+The chain strap and metal strap style filters apply a loop to protect the filter casing.

 Finally, a socket-style filter wrench resembles a cup, which consists of chopped parts.
 These fit under a filter cap and are used with a ratchet handle.